vcashorg/vcash/doc/build.md

 For vcash-miner to be able to communicate with your vcash node, make sure that you have `enable_stratum_server = true` in your `vcash-server.toml` configuration file and you have a wallet listener running (`vcash wallet listen`).

+For pool, similarly, make sure you have `enable_pool_server = true` in your `vcash-server.toml` and a wallet listener running.